Going to the Dogs, Italian Style

 But when I leave Mocha at home, I become nearly invisible.
 People I’d usually greet just look right past me.

-Maybe it’s lucky for me, but Mocha comes almost everywhere.
+It doesn’t happen too often, because Mocha comes almost everywhere.
 She loves riding on a motorino, earning countless smiles and thumbs-up from fellow motorists.
-Most restaurants in Rome accept well-behaved dogs.
+Most restaurants accept well-behaved dogs.
 They can use public transportation.
 Many supermarkets have special carts, so canine friends don’t have to wait outside.
 Mocha once even sat in on an interview I conducted with a government minister1.

 It's not just Mocha.
 Italy in general is famously dog friendly.
 But I don’t know any place where dogs are as adored as in Rome, which regularly ranks among the world’s most dog-friendly big cities.